In the Cloud

 • merchantId—Steps for finding your merchantId are available on the Test Merchant IDs & API Tokens page.

-• accessToken—OAuth token used when contacting the Clover server.
-The steps for obtaining the token are available on the Using OAuth 2.0 page.
+• accessToken—The OAuth token is used to contact the Clover server.
+The steps for obtaining the token are available on the Authenticate with OAuth—Canada and US and Using OAuth 2.0—Europe and Latin America pages.

-• `friendlyId'—Identifier for the specific terminal connected to this device.
-Failure to provide a unique ID may cause problems with reconnection logic, or the SDK may return inaccurate error messages if another terminal is already connected to the Clover device.
+• `friendlyId'—Identifies the specific terminal connected to the Clover device.
+Problems with reconnection logic may occur if you don't provide a unique ID.
+Also, the SDK may return inaccurate error messages if another terminal is already connected to the Clover device.

 The following sandbox example code shows a cloud connection using the cloud configuration builder: